MartinCespedes/Guess_My_Number/README.md

 ## Usage

-- Guess My Number can be used as a fun way to test a player's guessing skills.
+- Guess My Number can be used as a fun way to test a User's guessing skills.
-- To play the game, the user simply needs to enter their guess in the input field provided and click the 'Check' button.
+- To play the game, the User simply needs to enter their guess in the input field provided and click the 'Check' button.
-- The game will then display a message indicating whether the guess was too high, too low, or correct, and the number of guesses the player has made.
+- The game will then display a message indicating whether the guess was too high, too low, or correct, and the number of guesses the User has made.
-- The user can then continue guessing until they correctly guess the number, or they can start a new game by clicking the 'Again' button.
+- The User can then continue guessing until they correctly guess the number, or they can start a new game by clicking the 'Again' button.
 - Guess My Number is suitable for educational purposes or as a fun pastime activity.

 ## Resources/Credit